MengenL-ds/Aircraft-Tracker/README.md

 3. **Set up the database**
     - Create a new database in Oracle
-    - Run the schema file to create the required tables and insert sample tuples:
+    - Run the schema file to create the required tables:
     ```
     sqlplus <username>/<password>@<connection_string> @project.sql
     ```